-- A. Intent.
-The general purpose and intent of the City is to balance the need for clean, renewable, and abundant energy resources that may reduce dependence upon fossil fuels, with the necessity to protect the public health, safety, and welfare of the city, as well as to preserve the integrity, character, parcel values, and aesthetic quality of the community at large.
-The City therefore finds these regulations are necessary to facilitate adequate provision of sites for wind energy systems and ensure they are situated in appropriate locations and relationships to other land uses, structures, and buildings, without significantly increasing the cost or decreasing the efficiency of such systems. - B. General Requirements. - 1.
-No more than one wind energy system may be placed on any parcel. - 2.
-No signage may be installed on any wind energy system.
+A. Intent.
+The general purpose and intent of the City is to balance the need for clean, renewable, and abundant energy resources that may reduce dependence upon fossil fuels, with the necessity to protect the public health, safety, and welfare of the city, as well as to preserve the integrity, character, property values, and aesthetic quality of the community at large.
+The City therefore finds these regulations are necessary to facilitate adequate provision of sites for wind energy systems and ensure they are situated in appropriate locations and relationships to other land uses, structures, and buildings, without significantly increasing the cost or decreasing the efficiency of such systems.

+B. General Requirements.

+No more than one wind energy system may be placed on any parcel.
+1.

-Districts Permitted Maximum Height from Roof or Minimum Height Clearance Minimum Setback Other Regulations Review Required Roof- mounted - on site consumption.
-Single-Family Residential, R- 2, Multiple- Family Residential, Community Centerpiece, Flex, Gateway, Woodward Cemetery, 10 feet No portion of the system's blades, rotor or other exposed moving part may extend beyond the edge of the building line to Wind energy systems with a rated capacity of up to 2 kilowatts (2 kW) and solar energy systems are allowed as an accessory use subject to the required standards of this Section; provided they are incidental and subordinate to a use on the same parcel, and must supply electrical power Administrati ve review and zoning certificate required
+Districts Permitted Maximum Height from Roof or Minimum Height Clearance Minimum Setback Other Regulations Review Required Roof- mounted - on site consumption Single- Family Residential, R-2, Multiple- Family Residential, Community Centerpiece, Flex, Gateway, Woodward Cemetery, Residential Corridor 10 feet No portion of the system's blades, rotor or other exposed moving part may extend beyond the edge of the building line to which it is attached Wind energy systems with a rated capacity of up to 2 kilowatts (2 kW) and solar energy systems are allowed as an accessory use subject to the required standards of this Section; provided they are incidental and subordinate to a use on the same parcel, and must supply electrical power exclusively for on-site consumption Administrative review and zoning certificate required